-Greet Them with Warmly
+Welcome Them Warmly

-Layer A Cozy Guest Bed
+Layer a Cozy Guest Bed

 Stock the Bar

-When the weather outside is frightful, a good cocktail becomes even more delightful.
+When the weather outside is frightful, a good cocktail becomes all the more delightful.
 Before your guests arrive, get a sense of what they like to drink – and if they take it straight up or with a twist.
 It can be fun playing bartender, especially when you have all the bells and whistles for the ultimate home bar.

-Tip: If you live near a brewery, winery or distillery, buy local.
+TIP: If you live near a brewery, winery or distillery, buy local.
 This makes cocktail hour a little more special for out-of-town guests.

 Set the Holiday Table

-Tip: Find ideas for easy DIY centerpieces here.
+TIP: Find ideas for easy DIY centerpieces here.

 Refresh the Bath